-CAs may select other related authorities, such as an audit authority, attribute authority, time stamping authority (TSA), data archiving service authority or card management center, which provide trust services as collaborative partners.
+CAs may select other related authorities, e.g., an audit authority or data archiving service authority, which provide trust services as collaborative partners.
 In that case, CAs shall specify the mutual operation mechanisms and the rights and obligations of each other in their CPS to ensure the efficiency and reliability of the service quality provided by CAs.